 People with asthma have a high risk of developing sleep apnea.
 Congestion from asthma causes snoring and may halt breathing for a few seconds at a time.
 If you wake up feeling tired, moody, and sore each morning, despite getting 7 to 9 hours of sleep, talk to your doctor about getting tested for sleep apnea.

-If left untreated, sleep apnea can lead to long-term effects, like excessive daytime sleepiness and more serious medical conditions, like insomnia and acid reflux (also known as gastroesophageal reflux Verified Source National Library of Medicine (NIH) World’s largest medical library, making biomedical data and information more accessible.
+If left untreated, sleep apnea can lead to long-term effects, like excessive daytime sleepiness and other serious medical conditions, like insomnia and acid reflux (also known as gastroesophageal reflux Verified Source National Library of Medicine (NIH) World’s largest medical library, making biomedical data and information more accessible.
 View source or GERD).

 9. Keep Pets Out